Site icon Six Fishes

 甘草 gān căo Radix et Rhizoma Glycyrrhizae 1.5g

-The formula is usually grouped with formulas that dispel wind-heat pathogen.
-The actions of the formula are to dispel wind, clear heat, clear toxicity, and reduce stagnation.
+The formula is usually grouped with formulas that dispel wind-heat pathogens.
+The actions of the formula are to dispel wind, clear heat, and toxins, and reduce stagnation.

 Formula Analysis:

-In relation to our discussion, Jill’s list of common symptoms of perimenopausal, estrogen dominant women can include: Breast swelling and tenderness, anxiety and mood swings, “fuzzy thinking,” irritability, fatigue, loss of ambition, slow metabolism, water retention, loss of libido, PMS, weight gain, insomnia, thickening of endometrial lining, clotted menses, increased risk of uterine fibroid, increased incidence of ovarian cysts.
+About our discussion, Jill’s list of common symptoms of perimenopausal, estrogen-dominant women can include Breast swelling and tenderness, anxiety and mood swings, “fuzzy thinking,” irritability, fatigue, loss of ambition, slow metabolism, water retention, loss of libido, PMS, weight gain, insomnia, thickening of the endometrial lining, clotted menses, increased risk of uterine fibroid, increased incidence of ovarian cysts.

 Thus, the formula addresses nearly every symptom that might be experienced in a woman presenting with estrogen dominance.
-In contrast to Qīng Shŭ Yì Qì Tāng, Jīng Jiè Lián Qiào Tāng is more effective for regulating the liver, harmonizing the blood and clearing heat, while Qīng Shŭ Yì Qì Tāng is more effective for spleen deficiency with retention of dampness.
-If we were to think about the directional energy of the formulas, Qīng Shŭ Yì Qì Tāng is uplifting, while Jīng Jiè Lián Qiào Tāng uses both ascending and descending herbs to open and regulate the qi.
+In contrast to Qīng Shŭ Yì Qì Tāng, Jīng Jiè Lián Qiào Tāng is more effective for regulating the liver, harmonizing the blood, and clearing heat.
+At the same time, Qīng Shŭ Yì Qì Tāng is more effective for spleen deficiency with retention of dampness.
+If we were to think about the directional energy of the formulas, Qīng Shŭ Yì Qì Tāng is uplifting.
+At the same time, Jīng Jiè Lián Qiào Tāng uses both ascending and descending herbs to open and regulate the qi.

 What is the takeaway?
 The takeaway is to honor this statement: Tóng bìng yì zhìyì bìng tóng zhì.
 Same disease, different treatments.
 Different diseases, same treatment.
-As long as we treat the pattern, not the western diagnosis, we can nearly guarantee clinical results.
+We can nearly guarantee clinical results as long as we treat the pattern, not the Western diagnosis.

 About Cara Frank, L.OM.

-Cara Frank, L.OM., was raised by beatniks in a health food store in Brooklyn, NY.
+Cara Frank, L.OM., was raised by Beatniks in a health food store in Brooklyn, NY.
 When she was 8, she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
 For nearly 40 years, she’s had the same crazy passion for Chinese medicine.
 At 17, she had her first acupuncture treatment.
 At 20, she enrolled in acupuncture school.
-In 1998 she went to China to study where she fell deeply in love with Chinese herbs.
-Since then, she has devoted her life to studying and teaching the topic.
+In 1998, she went to China to study, where she fell deeply in love with Chinese herbs.
+Since then, she has devoted her life to learning and teaching the topic.

-Cara is the founder of Six Fishes Healing Arts in Philadelphia, where she maintains a busy acupuncture practice and acts as the head fish of warm and lively office.
+Cara founded Six Fishes Healing Arts in Philadelphia, where she maintains a busy acupuncture practice and acts as the head fish of a warm and lively office.
 She is also the president of China Herb Company.
 You can read her full bio or schedule an appointment.

 Exit mobile version